-The Subcommittee on Intellectual Property, Competition, and the Internet deals with intellectual property, which contributes greatly to our state and local economy.
-We rely greatly on the development, protection, and enforcement of intellectual property since the production of content like movies, music, books, and software is critical to keeping California’s growing.
+As a member of the Judiciary Committee’s Subcommittee on Intellectual Property, I work to protect intellectual property such as patents and copyright, which contributes greatly to our state and local economy.
+We rely greatly on the development, protection, and enforcement of intellectual property since the production of content like movies, music, books, and software is critical to growing California’s job market and overall economy.

-The subcommittee also has jurisdiction over patents, copyrights, and antitrust law.
-The subject matters are so broad that I deal with issues ranging from consumer privacy on the Internet to the mergers of pharmaceutical companies and banks to patents for car parts.
+The subcommittee has jurisdiction over patents, copyrights, trademark, information technology and U.S. Courts.
+The subject matters are so broad that I deal with issues ranging from copyright protection for film and music, consumer privacy on the Internet, and patents for technological devices.
 The issues that I handle day in and day out have major implications for our country and I am privileged to be your representative on this subcommittee.

 I have consistently pushed for robust funding for state and local law enforcement departments so they can prevent, investigate, and prosecute intellectual property crimes.
 Without a doubt, the innovation of new technologies promotes economic growth by creating thousands of American jobs.
 However, many of these jobs are at risk due to intellectual property theft.
 California’s economic recovery has been slower partly because Los Angeles County lost $5.2 billion in economic activity stemming from intellectual property theft in just one year alone.
 Not only must we create legislation to help individuals gain intellectual property rights, but we must also ensure that our laws are strong enough to protect these rights.